AI Text Detection: 2026 Teacher’s Ultimate Guide

 Students forget what they wrote.
 AI writers can’t explain their own points.
 Teachers ask quick follow-ups.
 Real students answer fast.
 Bots stall.

 AI also uses same answers as peers.
-See for shared prompt traps.
+See shared prompt traps for more.

 NLP Tools Spot Robotic Text Patterns